-If you are like me and had a long way from home to Vietnam, finish your first day of your 3-day itinerary in Ho Chi Minh City spoiling yourself by having a massage and followed by a nice street food dinner and why not, a drink or two at the Pub Street.
+If you are like me and had a long way from home to Vietnam, finish the first day of your 3-day itinerary in Ho Chi Minh City spoiling yourself by having a massage and followed by a nice street food dinner and why not, a drink or two at the Pub Street.

-Grab a short (I mean very short) stool at a short table on the sidewalk, order some food and drinks and enjoy the people watching.
+Grab a short (I mean very short) stool at a short table on the sidewalk, order some food and drinks, and enjoy the people watching.
 If you are looking for peace and quiet, you can definitely skip this area.

-This street becomes very live at night, with restaurants and bars.
+This street becomes very lively at night, with restaurants and bars.
 You can get cheap street food and drinks.
 Visit different bars and get to seat outside and observe how the street transforms with people from all over the world looking for some fun.
 Your trip to Ho Chi Minh City is not complete if you don't experience the Pub Street at least once.

 I am not a beer drinker, but hey, I am on vacation in Vietnam and I am at Pub Street!
 It is amazing to just order a drink and sit on a small stool on the sidewalk and observe the super alive nightlife.

-There are many bars and restaurants, including rooftop.
+There are many bars and restaurants, including the rooftop.
 This street is a mix of locals socializing, being seen or working hard selling all sorts of things, and tourists having fun.
 It is a place to observe and immerse in the culture of the younger Vietnamese people.